matthewowen/jekyll-mapping/README.markdown

 # Jekyll Mapping

-Jekyll mapping is a plugin for Jekyll that lets you easily add maps to content.
+Jekyll mapping is a plugin for Jekyll that lets you easily set a Lat/Long location for a page or post, and then embed a map based on that position.

 ## Supported providers

 ### Google static image

+    mapping:
         provider: google_static

 https://developers.google.com/maps/documentation/staticmaps/